madjugglers/pattern-book/01_maj_pattern_book.md

 opportunity.
 Here are some tips on how to make new passing patterns and have fun doing it.

-1. Start with a classic juggling pattern or any geometric figure (box, triangle, star, Y, W, line, etc.).
+* Start with a classic juggling pattern or any geometric figure (box, triangle, star, Y, W, line, etc.).
-1. Think about everybody juggling 3 or 4 clubs.
+* Think about everybody juggling 3 or 4 clubs.
-1. Replace any selves with a pass to another juggler doing a self.
+* Replace any selves with a pass to another juggler doing a self.
-1. Any two jugglers can switch places.
+* Any two jugglers can switch places.
 Any three jugglers can weave, or turbo.
-1. Replace any 4-count with a Twister Weave, or a 7-club 4-count.
+* Replace any 4-count with a Twister Weave, or a 7-club 4-count.
-1. Replace any 2-count with a Weave.
+* Replace any 2-count with a Weave.
-1. Replace any 3-count with a double 3 count.
+* Replace any 3-count with a double 3-count.
-1. Replace any feed with an extra club feed.
+* Replace any feed with an extra club feed.
-1. Replace any extra club feed with a 2 extra club feed.
+* Replace any extra club feed with a 2 extra club feed.
-1. The jugglers can move in any pattern (circles, clovers, figure eights, or any juggling siteswap just to name a few).
+* The jugglers can move in any pattern (circles, clovers, figure eights, or any juggling siteswap just to name a few).
-1. The clubs can be passed in any juggling pattern or siteswap (admittedly, patterns get challenging quickly once you get past the easier siteswaps).
+* The clubs can be passed in any juggling pattern or siteswap (admittedly, patterns get challenging quickly once you get past the easier siteswaps).
-1. Try the same movement in a different count, or left handed.
+* Try the same movement in a different count, or left handed.
-1. Try the same passing sequence in a different movement.
+* Try the same passing sequence in a different movement.
-1. Many of our favorite patterns are group collaborations where lots of people gave ideas for new ways to move or pass.
+* Many of our favorite patterns are group collaborations where lots of people gave ideas for new ways to move or pass.
-1. Share your favorite club passing patterns with other jugglers and listen to their ideas too.
+* Share your favorite club passing patterns with other jugglers and listen to their ideas too.
+* Recognize the skill level of your participants and do patterns in which everyone can be challenged while also having fun.
+* Antonio Vivaldi, in 1725,  titled his Opus 8, 12 Concerti for chamber orchestra and
+ violin:   *Il cimento dell'armonia e dell'inventione*, or, *The contest between harmony and invention*.
+There's no evidence he was juggling, but there is a connection to our endeavor.
+To be worked on, a juggling pattern has to be sufficiently novel that it is interesting for the participants to engage in, but also sufficiently regular that it can be mastered with reasonable effort.
+The fact that the Pattern Book has grown is testament to the fact that jugglers regularly pass clubs in Madison; for this activity to persist there must be invention of new things; and as well there must be consistent elements -- count signatures or motion elements -- that we master and then recombine in interesting and enjoyable ways.

 ## Random Tips on Passing Patterns
 * **Better Never than Late**.